NVIDIAGameWorks/toolkit-remix/docs/remix-installation.md

 |--- ...
 \--- .trex/
     |--- NvRemixBridge.exe
-    |--- d3d9.dll  <-- Remix Runtime/Renderer
+    |--- d3d9.dll  <-- Remix Renderer/DXVK-Remix
     \--- ...
 ```

-Once you have the files on your computer, you’ll need to copy them alongside your game executables following the instructions in the section [Setup RTX Remix Runtime with your Game](howto/learning-runtimesetup.md).
+Once you have the files on your computer, you’ll need to copy them alongside your game executables following the instructions in the section [Setup RTX Remix Runtime with your Game](howto/learning-runtimesetup.md) with your Game.

+We also host the RTX Remix Bridge and DXVK-Remix files separately through GitHub, and update them with experimental changes before they are ready to be packaged as part of an official RTX Remix Runtime release.
+If you would like to access those files, feel free to check them out below:

+1. For the Bridge Application: [bridge-remix](https://github.com/NVIDIAGameWorks/bridge-remix).
+2. For the DXVK-Remix Application: [dxvk-remix](https://github.com/NVIDIAGameWorks/dxvk-remix/)

 ## Install the RTX Remix Toolkit